jvanasco/insecure_but_secure_enough/README.md

         raise Timeout()
     data = decrypt(payload)

-The encryption I used was a lightweight port from a CPAN module, so it could be blown away in seconds today.
+The encryption I used was a lightweight port from a CPAN (Perl) module, so it could be blown away in seconds today.

 When i decided to re-implement this, looking around I found a handful of similar projects - which I've borrowed heavily from.